ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Add the failing tests

-To filter the notifications according to their reference numbers, we need to validate that our Search engine will correctly converts our params to the right query prefix.
+To filter the notifications based on their reference numbers, we need to validate that our Search engine will correctly converts our params to the right query prefix.

 ```ruby title="test/models/search_test.rb"
 class SearchTest < ActiveSupport::TestCase